OSGeo/OSGeoLive/README.md

 ## OSGeoLive installation scripts

-The set of scripts in this repository will make a GIS Virtual Machine or bootable ISO from a base Lubuntu 22.04 (Jammy) system.
+The set of scripts in this repository will make a GIS Virtual Machine or bootable ISO from a base Lubuntu 24.04 (Noble) system.

 ### Running installers